Iran–Iraq relations: Post-Saddam

-After the US-led war on Iraq started in 2003, Tehran strongly opposed the invasion, calling for a key role of the UN in Iraq's reconstruction.
+After the 2003 U.S.-led invasion, the Iranian government strongly opposed the war and called for a key role for the UN in Iraq's reconstruction.
+In its aftermath, Iran supported Shi'ite insurgent groups known as the Special Groups in Iraq, including the Mahdi Army, Kata'ib Hezbollah, Asa'ib Ahl al-Haq, and the Promised Day Brigade.
+The U.S. responded by using the Iraqi government to combat these groups.

 Iran then offered assistance to Iraq's post-war reconstruction and bilateral relations began to improve.
 In May 2005, a transitional government led by Ibrahim al-Jaafari of the pro-Iran Islamist Dawa party was established in Iraq.
 In mid May, Iranian foreign minister Kamal Kharazi visited Iraq and Jaafari paid a visit to Iran in July.
 In November, Iraqi president Jalal Talabani visited Iran, becoming the first Iraqi head of state to visit Iran in almost four decades.

 Iran–Iraq relations have flourished since 2005 by the exchange of high level visits: Former Iraqi PM Nouri al-Maliki makes frequent visits, along with Jalal Talabani visiting numerous times, to help boost bilateral cooperation in all fields.
 A conflict occurred in December 2009, when Iraq accused Iran of seizing an oil well on the border.

 On April 24, 2011, Iran and Iraq signed an extradition accord.
 The high-level meeting by the justice ministers of both countries in Tehran followed in the aftermath of a raid by Iraqi forces on Camp Ashraf, home of the People's Mujahedin of Iran (MEK).
 The MEK is designated as a terrorist organization by Iran and Iraq.

 Iran has taken an increasingly salient role within the Iraqi government and security forces since the United States originally withdrew and ISIS rose to power.
 In Basra alone, there are numerous stories of Iranian militant factions harassing and kidnapping civilians.
 On September 7, 2018, several months of protest and arson erupted into an attack against the Iranian consulate within Iraq, where it was set ablaze by rocket fire.